brucelit/slpn-miner/Readme.md

 * Unit Earth Mover Stochastic Conformance:
 [Sander J. J. Leemans, Wil M. P. van der Aalst, Tobias Brockhoff, Artem Polyvyanyy: Stochastic process mining: Earth movers' stochastic conformance.
 Inf.
 Syst.
 102: 101724 (2021)](https://www.sciencedirect.com/science/article/pii/S0306437921001277)

+## Note
+This is a re-implementation of ProM plugin-in for stochastic labelled Petri net discovery.
+We use a better global optimisation solver that produces better results than the original implementation.

+For large event log, the converging time for the optimisation may be long.
+We recommend starting from a smaller model for testing.

 ## Usage
 Take the Entropic Relevance-based stochastic discovery algorithm as an example, the input are an event log and a Petri net model, and the output is a stochastic labelled Petri net.
 The following is the code snippet to use the Entropic Relevance-based stochastic discovery algorithm.